10 Lists

 #> [1] TRUE

-Each column is one element of the list.
-The data frame adds a constraint: all columns must have the same length.
-But underneath, df$x works exactly like list access, because it is list access.
+Each column is one element of that list, and the data frame simply adds a constraint: all columns must have the same length.
+Underneath, df$x works exactly like list access because it is list access.

 A linear model is a list: